 Two solutions come to mind:

-In all Control frames, To DS and From DS, are both zero.
+In Control frames, To DS and From DS, when present, are both zero.
 And delete para 3, as why refer to something that is not there?

 OR

 Use the existing terminology to indicate a control field that is not a Control Field extension And delete para 3, as why refer to something that is not there?